mtzfactory/nango/docs/docs/add-sync.md

     },

     // To fetch results & uniquely identify records
-    response_path: 'results',       // The path to the result objects inside the external API response.
+    response_path: 'data.results',       // The path to the result objects inside the external API response.
-    unique_key: 'id',               // The key in the result objects used for deduping (e.g. email, id).
+    unique_key: 'profile.email',               // The key in the result objects used for deduping (e.g. email, id) + enables Full Refresh + Upsert syncing mode.

     // Providing paging information in external requests (required for paging)
     paging_cursor_request_path: 'after',   // Provide the cursor request path for fetching the next page.